mkoczka/jquery-wizard/README.md

 =============

 TODO:
-- PREV/NEXT BUTTONS
+- builder
-- ADD THEMES
+- add themes
+- separate themes from scripts
+- add to bower
+- tests and code improvements